 With concerted efforts, it is a matter of time before we avert the poaching crisis and restore wildlife populations.
 AWF’s goal: to conserve viable and functional populations of Africa’s wildlife species embedded in their natural landscapes.

-Philip Muruthi is AWF's Vice President for Species Protection.
-He has worked with AWF for over 16 years, facing conservation challenges from a broad perspective.
-His role is to ensure strong/appropriate conservation science inputs to AWF's integrated conservation strategies that take into account landscape-level approaches, social issues, and economic issues.
-In addition, Philip represents AWF in the international conservation dialogue, such as at the Convention on International Trade in Endangered Species and the International Union for Conservation of Nature (IUCN) World Conservation Congress.
+Philip Muruthi is African Wildlife Foundation's Vice President for Species Protection.
+He has worked with AWF for over 20 years, facing conservation challenges from a broad perspective.
+His role is to deliver strong and appropriate conservation science inputs to AWF's integrated conservation strategies that take into account landscape-level approaches, social issues, and economic issues.
+In addition, Philip represents AWF in the international conservation dialogue, such as at the Convention on International Trade in Endangered Species (CITES) and the International Union for Conservation of Nature (IUCN) World Conservation Congress.

 AWF Blogs bring you to the critical landscapes we work in, where conservation benefits both wildlife and people alike.
 The blogs are written by our staff - men and women who have dedicated their lives to Africa's wildlife, people and wild lands.